DSXiangLi/DecryptPrompt/README.md

 - Skeleton-of-Thought: Large Language Models Can Do Parallel Decoding

 ### 模型知识编辑黑科技(model_edit)
-- Locating and Editing Factual Associations in GPT
+- ROME：Locating and Editing Factual Associations in GPT
 - Transformer Feed-Forward Layers Are Key-Value Memories
-- Mass-Editing Memory in a Transformer
+- MEMIT: Mass-Editing Memory in a Transformer
+- MEND：Fast Model Editing at Scale
+- Editing Large Language Models: Problems, Methods, and Opportunities

 ### Other Prompt Engineer(prompt_engineer)
 - Calibrate Before Use: Improving Few-Shot Performance of Language Models